 Visiting the Northwestern Law campus may be the most important thing you can do to help you decide whether our school is right for you.
-In order to make your visit to Northwestern as informative as possible, we invite you to take a tour of our buiilding and visit one of our first-year or upper-level classes.
+In order to make your visit to Northwestern as informative as possible, we invite you to take a tour of our buildings and visit one of our first-year or upper-level classes.

 Prospective students may sit in on almost any class available at the Law School during the fall and spring semesters.
 Classes are in session everyday on a variety of topics.
 Please consult the class schedule* to see what will be available the day of your visit.
 As a courtesy, when you visit a class, we ask that you inform the professor beforehand that you are a visitor so you do not get called on by mistake.

 *The following classes are NOT available for viewing: Accounting for Decision Makers; Advanced Electronic Legal Research; Advanced Legal Communication; Clinic; Communication and Legal Reasoning; Cross-Cultural Negotiation; Finance; Legal Analysis; Mathematical Methods for Management Decisions; Mergers and Acquisitions; Negotiation; Practicum; Trial Advocacy; Trial Team.